 Thank you again for your patience and support.

 Because of our amazing attendees, we often get asked what you can do to help the convention.
 Outside of lending your support and love during this difficult time, which we seriously can’t thank you enough for, we encourage anyone who can be vaccinated, to get vaccinated, and if for some reason you can not, ensure you are ready with your antigen test results.
-We ask that you take responsibility to maintain your health by following CDC guidelines, as we will be.
+We ask that you take responsibility to maintain your health by following CDC guidelines, as we will be doing and enforcing.

 The very best part of Texas Cyber Summit is the community.
 We know that you have each other’s backs, that you care for your fellow attendee, and that you will follow the rules because it’s the right thing to do.
 We trust you to make good decisions and look forward to welcoming you home.

 We’ve committed to answering questions about how Texas Cyber Summit will look different this year.
-Below is a rather lengthy list of changes that we have put in place to deliver on a quality of the Texas Cyber Summit experience while taking important steps to keep our members and attendees safe.
+Below is a rather lengthy list of changes that we have put in place to deliver on a quality of the Texas Cyber Summit experience while taking important steps to keep our guests, attendees, members and staff safe.

 Face masks and reduced attendance